svmhub/IMDB-Movie-Recommendation-System-Using-Storylines/README.md

     - Calculate the Cosine Similarity between the movie storylines to find the most similar movies.
     - Rank the movies based on similarity scores.

+## TASK 3: Recommendation System:

+* ***Algorithm:*** Use Cosine Similarity or other ML algorithms to find the top 5 most similar movies based on a user’s input.
+* ***User Input:*** Users will be able to input a movie storyline into the Streamlit app, and the system will output the top 5 recommended movies based on storyline similarity.